-• name (str) - The name for the new class.

-• attrs (list or dict) - A list of names or a dictionary of mappings of names to attributes.
+- name (str) The name for the new class. - attrs (list or dict) A list of names or a dictionary of mappings of names to attributes.

-If attrs is a list or an ordered dict (dict on Python 3.6+, collections.OrderedDict otherwise), the order is deduced from the order of the names or attributes inside attrs.
+The order is deduced from the order of the names or attributes inside attrs.
 Otherwise the order of the definition of the attributes is used.